lucianoayres/married-bob-ansi-art-comic/README.md

 # Married Bob ANSi Art Comic
 ![Married Bob](https://github.com/lucianoayres/married-bob-ansi-art-comic/blob/master/Married_Bob.png)

-<p>File repository for the optimized version of Married Bob web comic (http://marriedbob.tumblr.com) for Bulletin Board System (BBS) in .ANS file format.
-The file repository is updated weekly (sometimes more frequently than that) with new comics.</p>
+File repository for the optimized version of Married Bob web comic (http://marriedbob.tumblr.com) for Bulletin Board System (BBS) in .ANS file format.
+The file repository is updated weekly (sometimes more frequently than that) with new comics.

 ## What You Will Find Here
 <p>Married Bob comic files in .ANS format optmized to be displayed on Bulletin Board Systems.</p>